Kaiosalves/Kaiosalves/README.md

 **`Computer Science student`**

 My name is Kaio Simoes, I am 22 years old and I am from Minas Gerais.
-Currently, I am studying Computer Science at UFOP.
-I am fascinated by technology and games and I am currently looking to improve my knowledge in programming and data science.
+Currently, i am studying Computer Science at UFOP.
+I am fascinated by technology and games and i am currently looking to improve my knowledge in programming and data science.

 <p align="left">
     </a>